-Yesterday, in a column called "Six sex and love lessons straight couples can learn from gay relationships," esteemed sex column veteran Tracey Cox took her MailOnline readers tenderly by the hand to the Homosexual Zoo, to see what information could be gleamed from these rare, exotic, and beautiful creatures.
+Yesterday, in a column called "Six sex and love lessons straight couples can learn from gay relationships", esteemed sex column veteran Tracey Cox took her MailOnline readers tenderly by the hand to the Homosexual Zoo, to see what information could be gleaned from these rare, exotic and beautiful creatures.
 Her Attenborough-level of understanding and insight is truly an inspiration to us all: "Gay men understand that men simply like looking at sexy things," she says, at one point.
 On mutual masturbation: "Gay men love showing off."

 Even I feel like I learned something, and I am one of those flamboyantly masturbating gay men Cox is so eager to study.
 But, as the proud member of a nine-year fully homosexual coupling, I feel I can offer a slightly more justified perspective (i.e. I have actually had gay sex with a gay man, loads of times) on what flawless gay relationships can teach you straight people about how to go out with each other.
 So here they are.

 One of the great joys of being a homosexual man is that you see cocks far different and varied from your own.
 Dicks are as varied as arms: some are hairy, some are thick and others are covered in tattoos.
 When in a homosexual relationship you learn not to judge what you are presented with and just chow down on it, for are we not all beautiful examples of God's creatures?
 Do we not all ejaculate from roughly the same location?